 - For Type A ag water from regulated recycle water / private well sources for overhead applications when used within (≤) 21 days of the scheduled harvest date.
-When using Type A ag water from these sources for overhead applications up to (>) 21 days of the scheduled harvest date follow water metrics in Table 2D/Figure 4 for Type B ag water systems. - Collect three (3) samples at the end of the delivery system (e.g., last sprinkler head), and test at least once seasonally during use; each distinct irrigation system must be tested at least once during the season. - Test for generic E. coli using a FDA-allowed method. - Assess microbial quality using the three (3) collected samples along with the last two (2) samples from the previous sampling.
+When using Type A ag water from these sources for overhead applications up to (>) 21 days of the scheduled harvest date follow water metrics in Table 2D/Figure 4 for Type B ag water systems. - Collect three (3) samples at the end of the delivery system (e.g., last sprinkler head); test each distinct irrigation system in use at least once during the season. - Test for generic E. coli using a FDA-allowed method. - Assess microbial quality using the three (3) collected samples along with the last two (2) samples from the previous sampling for a total of 5 samples.